Government asks water companies to reconsider price hikes

 LONDON The government has written to the country's biggest water companies, asking them to reconsider looming price hikes given that households are already struggling to meet rising utility bills, it said on Tuesday.

-Water companies such as Pennon, Severn Trent and privately-owned Thames Water were permitted by industry regulator Ofwat in a 2009 review to raise prices by an average of 0.5 percentage points above inflation in 2014 and 2015.
+Water companies such as Pennon (PNN.L), Severn Trent (SVT.L) and privately-owned Thames Water were permitted by industry regulator Ofwat in a 2009 review to raise prices by an average of 0.5 percentage points above inflation in 2014 and 2015.

 "We know that household budgets are under pressure and keeping water bills affordable is a crucial way we can help hardworking people," said Environment Secretary Owen Paterson.